rustadot/recurrency/e2e/README.md

 Running E2E Tests
 =========================

-To run all tests (and automatically start up a Frequency node):
+To run all tests (and automatically start up a Recurrency node):

 `make e2e-tests`

-To run all tests (after starting up a Frequency node):
+To run all tests (after starting up a Recurrency node):

 `npm run test`

-To run an individual test (after starting up a Frequency node):
+To run an individual test (after starting up a Recurrency node):

 Note: this is for the "createMsa" tests